The Tattered Dress: Plot

-In a California resort community, the wealthy Michael Reston is charged with the murder of a man he claimed attacked his wife, Charleen.
+In a California resort community, wealthy Michael Reston is charged with the murder of a man he claimed attacked his wife, Charleen.

-Reston hires a high-priced lawyer, James Gordon Blane, a man known to do anything it takes to win a case.
-Blane makes few friends in the community because the victim was a popular figure while the Restons are not popular with anyone.
-But his skillful cross-examination of a sheriff, Nick Hoak, results in Blane's client being found not guilty.
+Reston hires a high-priced lawyer, James Gordon Blane, a man known to do anything to win a case.
+Blane makes few friends because the victim was a popular figure in the community while the Restons are not popular with anyone.
+But his skillful cross-examination of the local sheriff, Nick Hoak, results in Reston being found not guilty.

 Hoak decides to get even.
-He fabricates evidence that Blane bribed a woman on the jury by pressuring her to perjure herself.
-Now it is Blane who goes on trial, with only his estranged wife, Diane, and his friend, Billy, coming to his aid.
+He pressures a woman juror to perjure herself, who claims that Blane bribed her.
+Blane goes on trial, with only his estranged wife, Diane, and his friend, Billy, coming to his aid.
 While defending himself, Blane begins to feel remorse over having won acquittals for so many guilty clients.

-Blane ultimately is found not guilty due to the obvious possibility that the sheriff framed him in retaliation for his successful defense of Reston.
-The juror, Carol Morrow, who only lied about the bribery because she was romantically involved with the sheriff, becomes distraught when he rejects her out of fear his manipulation will be discovered.
-Enraged by the acquittal, the sheriff watches Blane going down the Court-House steps.
-Standing in the shadows he draws his gun intent on murdering Blane in cold blood.
-He is stopped when Morrow gets some revenge of her own by shooting him.
-As she is arrested for her actions, the Blanes reconcile and leave town for good.
+Blane ultimately is found not guilty based on the prospect the sheriff framed him in retaliation for his successful defense of Reston.
+The juror, Carol Morrow, formerly romantically involved with the sheriff, becomes distraught when he rejects her out of fear his jury tampering will be discovered.
+Enraged by the acquittal, the sheriff intends to kill Blane as he goes down the Court-House steps.
+Before he can he is shot by Morrow.
+As she is arrested, the Blanes reconcile and leave town for good.